 However, for applications in more demanding environments, we’d recommend mechanical panel mount to prevent the connector moving away from the panel at the first bump.
 It’s important when specifying your panel connections to understand your environmental considerations.

 Can Harwin offer Panel Mount?

 We have panel mount fixing options in the following ranges:

-These connector fixings all mate with the equivalent compatible standard or reverse fixings on the rest of the Gecko-SL and Datamate J-Tek ranges.
-The J-Tek fixings are also available as made-to-order variations on the Mix-Tek range of power/coax and signal combination connectors.
+These connector fixings all mate with the equivalent compatible standard or reverse fixings on the rest of the Gecko-SL, Gecko-MT, Datamate J-Tek and Datamate Mix-Tek ranges.
+Consult the following Training Modules for more detailed information on specific fixings available.

 Not sure of the right product?

 If you would like to talk to someone about which product would be the right fit for your requirements, contact one of our Experts for assistance.

 Uh oh, it looks like you are using an outdated browser version.